 Parents often think to apply sunscreens to exposed areas of skin, such as the face, but feel safe about areas under the clothes.
-Ultraviolet radiation, however, can penetrate clothes.
+Ultraviolet radiation, however, can often penetrate clothes.
 Prolonged exposure can damage the skin.
-Typical cotton T-shirts offers sun protection equal to only SPF 7.
+Typical cotton T-shirts may offer sun protection equal to only SPF 7.

 One solution for long outdoor days: sunscreen under the clothes.

 Sun protection depends on the fiber, weave, and fabric color.
 Sometimes a substance that blocks UV radiation is added to the fabric.
 The ultraviolet protection factor (UPF) of fabrics is similar to the SPF of sunscreens.
 A high UPF (40 to 50) is nice, because the ongoing sun protection is affected by stretching, shrinking, wetness, laundering, and the normal wear and tear of childhood.